 Glacier Point Loop (Easy)

 Distance 1 mile/1.6 km round trip

 Glacier Point is one of the most iconic views in Yosemite.
+You will need to drive there and then do the loop which is y and partially stroll and wheelchair accessible.
 There you can observe the panoramic vista of Half Dome, cloud Rest, Mist trail and Yosemite Valley all together.

 This is an easy hike at 7,200 feet.
 It is almost not a hike, more like a walk around a loop, but totally worth it for the views.
 We almost skipped the geological exhibit, but you should stop to check it out.
 Our kids love learning about the formation of granite.
 It is located at Glacier Point Road.
 From Yosemite Valley, follow Highway 41 up for 9 miles.
 You will find a well-developed parking lot and bathrooms.
 Follow the trail that leads you to the loop and different views of the valley.
 Parking can get full during high season…be patient, it’s worth it!